 The cabin configuration was 1-2-1.
 However, only the rear-facing middle seats were those that could be transformed into a double bed.
 So, ensure you choose this option online (we had to call and request this specific Qsuite option).

-The forward facing seated pairs can feel a little further from each other.
+The forward-facing seated pairs can feel a little further from each other.
 The couple facing us commented on the distance while disembarking but didn’t seem too concerned about it.

-The 777-300ER doesn’t have a bar like the A380 does so the four-suite quad model is a great answer thanks to the privacy screens to the aisle, makes the space more intimate than a common bar area).
+The 777-300ER doesn’t have a bar like the A380 does so the four-suite quad model is a great answer thanks to the privacy screens to the aisle, which makes the space more intimate than a common bar area.

 Comfort is the name of the game when it comes to the Qsuite.
-As we patted our brows with a fresh cool towel and sipped on a welcome glass of pretty pink Drappier Rose Champagne, we explored and exhausted all of the many storage options, seat positions, mood lighting levels and the general splendour of our make shift hotel room in the sky.
+As we patted our brows with a fresh cool towel and sipped on a welcome glass of pretty pink Drappier Rose Champagne, we explored and exhausted all of the many storage options, seat positions, mood lighting levels and the general splendour of our makeshift hotel room in the sky.

-The his and hers BRIC amenity kits feature a mask, ear plugs, socks and luxury Castello Monte Vibiano Vecchio skincare products.
+The His and Hers BRIC amenity kits feature a mask, ear plugs, socks and luxury Castello Monte Vibiano Vecchio skincare products.
 Comfortable White Company slippers and sleepwear are delivered to your suite before take off.

-The TV had the largest screen we’ve had in business class and with two of the 21.5 inch screen sitting side-by-side, our seats felt somewhat like a personal cinema experience.
+The TV had the largest screen we’ve had in business class and with two of the 21.5-inch screen sitting side-by-side, our seats felt somewhat like a personal cinema experience.
 There are more than enough programs to keep you diverted with 4,000 entertainment options from Hollywood blockbusters to TV sets.

 Charging your electronics and staying connected is easy with plenty of pockets, power points and a USB point with the TV remote in the control centre, all within easy reach.

 With the privacy screen to the aisles pulled closed and the Do Not Disturb light illuminated, we were able to cosy up as a family and get some sleep during the flight.
 The foot cubby was very generous too.
 So much so that I stored an extra bag in the space.

-The business class bathrooms were huge and I never had to wait in line, which was particularly good when I had to step in to change my daughter’s nappy.
+The business-class bathrooms were huge and I never had to wait in line, which was particularly good when I had to step in to change my daughter’s nappy.
 There was plenty of room to do so too.

 Each detail has been carefully choreographed, making it easy to forget you are on a plane.
-White tablecloths, signature crockery and glassware, a (safety) candle for ambience, personal mini-salt and pepper shakers and the list goes on.
+White tablecloths, signature crockery and glassware, a (safety) candle for ambience, personal mini-salt and pepper shakers.
+The list goes on.
 These luxury touches make a meal feel special, not rushed.

 For dinner, I tried the grilled tenderloin of beef with crushed new potatoes, asparagus spears, baby vegetables and béarnaise sauce.
-For breakfast, I chose the greek yoghurt, strawberry compote and toasted granola with nuts and the Emmental cheese omelette with chicken and herb patties, potatoes, tomato and mushrooms.
+For breakfast, I chose the Greek yoghurt, strawberry compote and toasted granola with nuts and the Emmental cheese omelette with chicken and herb patties, potatoes, tomato and mushrooms.

 The wine list included an Albert Bichot Burgundy, Villa Maria Sauvignon Blanc a 2012 Chateau Lynch-Moussas Bordeaux among many others.